 New chapters can allow us to reinvent ourselves and see new possibilities.
+A chance at a new career can be incredibly rewarding, whether someone is thinking about building on their resume by taking on home inspector jobs for a chance of getting into the real estate sector, to someone taking an office position to build up to manager status, there is something for everyone.
 Recently, Laura started a new chapter of her life, as she transitioned to a new career and accepted a full-time job.
 She is now realizing her potential for change and self-sufficiency, but turning that page wasn’t easy.

 Driven to Succeed